Dental Bridges

 Aging, bone resorption, normal wear and tear and other age-related variables can all contribute to tooth loss in older adults.

-Benefits and Risks of Using Dental Bridges
+Benefits and Risks

 Benefits:

-Restored Function, dental bridges improve total oral function by restoring the capacity to eat and talk normally.
+Restored Function, improve total oral function by restoring the capacity to eat and talk normally.
 Better Aesthetics, bridges close the spaces created by missing teeth, making your smile seem better and keeping nearby teeth from moving out of place.

 Preservation of Jaw Structure, by uniformly distributing chewing pressures throughout the dental arch, bridges aid in the preservation of the form and structure of your jawbone.